Ravbug/wxWidgetsTemplate/README.md

 All you need to do is start coding!
 Everything has been set up.

 ## How to use
-1. Download this repository as a zip (Don't command line clone!).
+1. Download this repository as a zip (Don't command line clone!), and unzip it.
-2. Unzip the file and open the Xcode project, Visual Studio project, or main.cpp in your preferred Linux editor.
+2. See the [Setup Instructions](https://github.com/Ravbug/wxWidgetsTemplate/wiki/Building-the-Projects) on the Wiki.
-3. See the [Setup Instructions](https://github.com/Ravbug/wxWidgetsTemplate/wiki/Building-the-Projects) on the Wiki.
+3. Open the Xcode project, Visual Studio project, or main.cpp in your preferred editor.
 4. Start writing your code!
 Press the Compile/Build and Run buttons in Xcode or Visual Studio to compile and run your app.
 Additional instructions are on the Wiki.